What Is the Typical Timeline for a Partition Case in North Carolina and What Factors Might Influence Its Duration and Overall Costs?

 1. Filing the Complaint (Weeks 1–2)

-The plaintiff files a complaint in superior court.
-The court clerk collects a docket fee under N.C.G.S. § 7A-308.
-The complaint names all co-owners and describes the property and each owner’s interest.
+The plaintiff files a special proceeding before the clerk of superior court.
+The clerk collects a filing fee under N.C.G.S. § 7A-308.
+The petition names all co-owners and describes the property and each owner’s interest.

 2. Service of Process and Response (1–2 Months)

-The court issues summons to each defendant.
+The court issues summons to each respondent.
 Co-owners then typically have 30 days to answer.
-If someone does not respond, the court may enter a default judgment.
+If someone does not respond, the clerk or court may proceed as allowed by the Rules of Civil Procedure and the partition statutes.

 3. Preliminary Motions or Joinders (2–3 Months)